 - Stas Gayshan – Managing Director, Cambridge Innovation Center

 - Bart Bohn – Founder, Root Aspen (moderator)

 - SUZANNE RUSSO – CEO, Pecan Street: Prior to joining the organization in 2010, Suzanne was director of sustainability initiatives for New York City’s Department of Housing Preservation and Development where she led the development of green building and sustainable retrofit standards for municipally-funded affordable housing.
-Over the past seven years, Suzanne served as chief of staff and then chief operating officer for Pecan Street, during which time Forbes named her one of five women ‘Using Technology to Blow Up Social Change.’
+Over the past seven years, Suzanne served as chief of staff and then CEO for Pecan Street, during which time Forbes named her one of five women ‘Using Technology to Blow Up Social Change.’
 An urban planner with a masters degree in community and regional planning from the University of Texas at Austin, Suzanne has worked in Africa, China, India and the USA on community-based sustainable development.

 - STAS GAYSHAN – MANAGING DIRECTOR, CIC: Stas Gayshan is Managing Director at CIC and Founder of CIC Boston.
 Stas leads the development of new CIC projects in the Americas, Asia, Australia, the Middle East, and beyond, connecting innovators across boundaries and borders.
 Stas works with governments, universities, large corporations, real estate developers, entrepreneurs, nonprofits, funders, and other stakeholders to solve difficult problems, build powerful, interwoven innovation ecosystems, and help cities craft lasting, impactful outcomes.
 A globally sought-after thought leader on innovation and entrepreneurship, Stas often speaks at conferences and judges startup competitions around the world.